the-trails-bedford entry-bedford

 Yorkshire is England’s largest county.
 It is home to 5.5 million people.
 It is also home to 25 major rivers and the living things that depend on the water.

-The Yorkshire Divide takes 10 of these rivers and the old drovers lanes, bridleways, moorland singletrack and quiet country roads that run along the high ground where the rivers rise and across the floodplain where they meander as the inspiration for three long distance circular bike routes.
+The Yorkshire Divide takes 10 of these rivers and the old drovers lanes, bridleways, moorland singletrack and quiet country roads that run along the high ground where the rivers rise and across the floodplain where they meander as the inspiration for three routes:

 The Trails